 Rapunzel is a story about a girl with long hair, who was locked in the tower.
 Here the original and Disney version split.
 Rapunzel by brother Grimm was actually much different than Tangled by Disney.

-Red Riding Hood is one of the classic fairy tales.
-Everybody knows it.
-Less known is powerful symbolism behind the story.
-Let's explore it through short summary!
+Red Riding Hood is one of the classic fairy tales—everybody knows it.
+Less known, however, is the powerful symbolism behind the story.
+Let's explore it along with a short summary, a comparison of two different versions, and various theories and interpretations!

 Goldilocks (often with three bears) seems like a simple story for children, but it has pretty interesting history and many surprising variations.